Alencaminha/Java-Swing-Store-Management-App/README.md

 PS: The project was written mainly in the IntelliJ IDEA IDE, but the Swing GUI Forms were not used, instead, all GUI components were handwritten.

+PPS: The Mavem framework has been added to the project, still, no unit tests were developed for the current build.

 The project is still a work in progress:

 - [x] Create a GUI base with the Swing library/framework